 There are two different shortcuts to insert a date and a time.
 And, here we need to use both of them subsequently.
 Here are the steps:

 - First of all, select the cell where you need to insert a timestamp.

 - After that, use the shortcut key Control + : (Press and hold control and then press colon).
 Once you press this, it will insert the current date (according to your system) in the cell.

 - At this time, your cell is in edit mode.

-- Now, press Control + Shift + : (Press and hold control and shift key and then press colon).
+- Now, press Control + Shift + : (Press and hold the control and shift key and then press the colon).

 - Your cell is still in edit mode, now press the enter key to complete the entry.

 In short, you need to press two shortcuts in sequence to insert this.
-And, if you want to add only one thing out date and time, just skip the shortcut key that.
+And, if you want to add only one thing of date and time, just skip the shortcut key.

 |If you want to save time and have fewer cells, this method is perfect.||This is not a dynamic method, you have a static timestamp.
 And if you want to update the time stamp you need to enter it again.|